 For Lystra-Ann and her colleagues, giving students a program like Rising New York Road Runners has been a gift.
 “We’re giving them that safe zone,” she says.
 “We are always striving to create new resources and opportunities for our kids and their families.
 It engages them to get creative too.
 I have students coming to ask if we’ll set up morning time before school so they can play sports in the gym, like volleyball.
 We try to open these doors and make it happen.”

 A No-Limits Approach to Their Future

-Marathoners have visited Community Math and Science Prep for additional training ideas and motivational support.
+Elite marathoners have visited Community Math and Science Prep for additional training ideas and support.
 “The students get so motivated because they want to do these things.
-They offer them a vision not just of what they could do with running but what’s possible within themselves,” says Lystra-Ann.
+They offer them a vision, not just of what they could do with running but what’s possible within themselves,” says Lystra-Ann.

 Lystra-Ann continues to look for opportunities to give her students a vital connection to the outside world and to inspire them to continue a fit mentality when they leave middle school.
 “When former students return, you see the result of your constant encouragement and why you never gave up on someone,” Lystra-Ann says.
 “Their whole outlook on their life can be changed.
 It’s what keeps teachers going.
 You know somewhere down the line, it kicks in.
 And it’s beautiful.”

 Click the orange button below to learn more about the free Rising New York Road Runners program!